 - Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
 Bake at 375° for 10-12 minutes or until tops are cracked.
 Remove to wire racks to cool completely.

-- Melt chocolate chips in a microwave; stir until smooth.
+- In a microwave, melt chocolate chips; stir until smooth.
 Drop a teaspoonful of marshmallow creme into the center of each cookie.
 Dip half of each cookie into melted chocolate; allow excess to drip off.
 Immediately sprinkle with candies.
 Place on waxed paper and let stand until set.
 Store in an airtight container.
-Yield: 3-1/2 dozen.